HullSeals/Main-Site/README.md

 This project is governed under the [GNU General Public License v3.0](LICENSE) license.

 # Project Status
-This project is in it's ALPHA release phase.
+This project is in it's BETA release phase.
 Mind the dust - this is being updated frequently.